-If you are sexually active, you should get tested for chlamydia every year between the ages of 15 and 29, using a simple urine test.
-Chlamydia is very common and does not always show symptoms.
-If you are at risk of other sexually transmissible infections, such as HIV/AIDS or herpes, ask your doctor about further testing.
+If you are sexually active, you should get tested for chlamydia every year between the ages of 15 and 29, using a simple urine test. is very common and does not always show symptoms.
+If you are at risk of other sexually transmissible infections, such as or , ask your doctor about further testing.

 Tests related to pregnancy may include ultrasound scans, urine tests, blood tests and genetic testing.
 Some antenatal tests are recommended for all pregnant women, while others are only necessary for women at increased risk of complications.
 Be advised by your doctor.